Mallick17/AWS-CCP/README.md

 ## AWS Step Functions
 - AWS Step Functions is a serverless workflow service that lets you orchestrate distributed systems using visual workflows.
 Its a way to coordinate components of distributed applications and microservices.

+## AWS Health Dashboard
+### AWS Service Health Dashboard
+- AWS Service Health Dashboard provides real-time information on the status of AWS services across different regions in the AWS Global Infrastructure.
+It offers a transparent view of any current operational issues with AWS services that might impact customer workloads.
+This allows customers to monitor the overall performance of the services they are using and identify any disruptions that may be affecting their applications.

+### AWS Personal Health Dashboard
+- AWS Personal Health Dashboard provides alerts and remediation guidance when AWS is experiencing events that may impact your account.
+It gives a personalized view of the performance and availability of the AWS services underlying your AWS resources.
+It does not provide a general status for all AWS services in the AWS Global Infrastructure.

+## AWS CloudWatch
+- Amazon CloudWatch is a monitoring service for AWS resources and the applications you run on AWS.
+It collects and tracks metrics, collects and monitors log files, and responds to system-wide performance changes.

 ---

 # AWS Organizations